wallstop/DxMessaging/README.md

 Note: BroadcastMessages can be sent from either GameObjects or Components.
 If sent from a GameObject, all listeners that have registered for events from that GameObject via `RegisterGameObjectBroadcast` will be invoked.
 If sent from a Component, only listeners that have explicitly listened to that Component will be invoked.
 Recommendation is to use `GameObjectBroadcast` unless you absolutely require receivers to differentiate between callers. `ComponentBroadcast` requires knowledge of the specific Component that is sending the message, requiring tighter coupling than just knowing about a GameObject.

 Note: BroadcastMessages can be received as if they were UntargetedMessages.
+That is, listeners do not need a source to bind to at registration time.
 To do so, register a listener with the signature `void HandleSimpleBroadcastMessageWithoutSource(ref InstanceId source, ref SimpleBroadcastMessage message) {}`.
 This listener will receive all messages of this type along with the source that the message is from.
 Unify users can get the GameObject or Component the message is from using InstanceId's `.Object` property.
 ## Advanced Concepts
 The core functionality of the messaging system is for code to be sending and receiving messages of one of the three supported types.
 However, the messaging system provides additional functionality beyond this.
 With DxMessaging, you can...
 ### Register Interceptors